This article has links to products and services we love, which we may make commission from.

 The first couple of bars are more relaxed, getting you in the mood for the remaining party places – dancing is not mandatory!

-17. Leave Bucharest For Dracula!
+18. Leave Bucharest For Dracula!

-One of the most popular things to do in Bucharest is actually leave in the city.
-Many visitors want to glimpse of the famous Bran Castle which inspired Bram Stoker’s Dracula.
+Many visitors want to glimpse the famous Bran Castle that inspired Bram Stoker’s Dracula.

-You don’t have to attempt to get to the town of Bran yourself as this tour offers transportation to Transylvania and back to Bucharest.
-It is a long day at 12 hours but the trip includes stories about Vlad the Impaler, time at Peles Castle (Sinaia) and a stop at Brasov, located in the heart of Transylvania.
+It is a long day at 12 hours, but the trip includes stories about Vlad the Impaler, time at Peles Castle (Sinaia) and a stop at Brasov, located in the heart of Transylvania.

 - Reserve your ticket here